Asylum999/Tugas_Belajar/README.md

-# Program Kalkulator Sederhana
+# Simple Calculator Program
-Program ini dibuat sebagai penyelesaian **Codelab 1 dan Codelab 2** pada Modul 3 Pemrograman Lanjut.
+This program was created as a solution for Codelab 1 and Codelab 2 in Module 3 of Advanced Programming.
-Program ini menerima dua angka dan operator matematika, kemudian menampilkan hasil perhitungannya.
+The program accepts two numbers and a mathematical operator, then displays the result of the calculation. ngannya.

 ## ✨ **Fitur**
-- Operasi Penjumlahan (+)
+- Addition Operation (+)
-- Operasi Pengurangan (-)
+- Subtraction Operation (-)
-- Operasi Perkalian (*)
+- Multiplication Operation (*)
-- Operasi Pembagian (/)
+- Division Operation (/)

-## 🚀 **Cara Menjalankan Program**
+## 🚀 **How to run the program**
-1. Jalankan program di IntelliJ IDEA
+1. Run the program in IntelliJ IDEA
-2. Pilih opsi 1.kalkulator
+2. Select option 1.
+Calculator
-3. Masukan angka pertama
+3. Enter the first number
-4. Masukkan operator (+, -, *, /)
+4. Enter the operatiom (+, -, *, /)
-5. masukan angka kedua
+5. Enter the second number
-6. Hasil akan di tampilkan
+6. the result will be displayed

 ## **📌 Contoh Output**
 Menu:
-1. Kalkulator
+1. Calculator
 2. Exit
-- Pilih Opsi: 1
+- Select option: 1
-- Masukan angka pertama: 1
+- Enter the first number: 1
-- Masukkan operator (+, -, *, /): +
+- Enter the Operation (+, -, *, /): +
-- Masukkan angka kedua: 1
+- Enter the second number : 1
-- Hasil: 2.0
+- Result: 2.0